Answers to some of the most frequently asked questions

 What is the proper indoor humidity level?

 Everyone has their own preferences when it comes to what indoor humidity level is most comfortable.
-In general, a relative humidity level between 35 to 50 percent is ideal for comfort and to prevent microorganism growth.
-The best tools to keeping relative humidity at ideal levels in your home year-round are whole-home humidifiers and dehumidifiers. […]READ MORE
+In general, the ideal relative humidity for health and comfort is about 40–50%.
+The good way to keep relative humidity at ideal levels in your home year-round are home humidifiers in winter months when air is naturally drier, and […]READ MORE

 What does the AC Check Up consist of?